Fabora resources

 Full EHS suite

-Best for larger or multi-site businesses that need RAMS to sit inside wider safety management, audits, incidents, training, and contractor workflows.
+For larger or multi-site firms where RAMS need to sit inside wider safety management — audits, incidents, training, contractors.

 Fabora RAMS

-Best fit for small and medium UK steelwork teams that create site and workshop RAMS regularly and want reusable libraries, cleaner PDFs, revision control, and share links without a full EHS suite.
+For small-to-medium steelwork teams writing site and workshop RAMS regularly who want reusable libraries, cleaner PDFs, revision control and share links — without the weight of a full EHS suite.

-Templates: only if your template is well written for steelwork.
-Generic RAMS software: may be broad construction wording.
-Full EHS suite: usually wider safety management first.
-Fabora RAMS: built around steel fabricators, site welders, steel erectors, mezzanine installers, and related trades.
+Templates: only if yours was written well for steelwork.
+Generic software: usually broad construction wording.
+EHS suite: safety management first, trade fit second.
+Fabora RAMS: built around fabricators, site welders, erectors, mezzanine installers and the like.

 Site and workshop RAMS

-Templates: possible, but often split across files.
-Generic RAMS software: varies by product.
-Full EHS suite: may support both with setup.
-Fabora RAMS: supports site and workshop RAMS as core use cases.
+Templates: doable, but often split across files.
+Generic software: varies by product.
+EHS suite: can do both with setup.
+Fabora RAMS: both are core, not an afterthought.

-Templates: usually copied manually.
-Generic RAMS software: often available.
-Full EHS suite: usually available but may need setup.
-Fabora RAMS: saved company information is part of the RAMS workflow.
+Templates: retyped or copied every time.
+Generic software: often available.
+EHS suite: usually there, but may need setup.
+Fabora RAMS: saved company info, customers, sites, contacts and projects are part of the workflow.

-Templates: copied from old files or master lists.
-Generic RAMS software: often structured but may be generic.
-Full EHS suite: can be detailed but heavier.
-Fabora RAMS: supports reusable hazards and controls with job-specific editing.
+Templates: copied from old files, and COSHH especially drifts out of date.
+Generic software: often structured but can be generic.
+EHS suite: detailed but heavier.
+Fabora RAMS: reusable libraries you edit around the job.

 Method statement steps

-Templates: flexible but manual.
-Generic RAMS software: can be structured but may feel generic.
-Full EHS suite: can be powerful but slower.
-Fabora RAMS: method steps can be reused and edited around fabrication, welding, erection, and site tasks.
+Templates: flexible but all manual.
+Generic software: structured, but can feel generic.
+EHS suite: powerful, slower.
+Fabora RAMS: reusable steps you edit around fabrication, welding, erection and site work.

-Templates: often relies on filenames and discipline.
-Generic RAMS software: usually better than templates.
-Full EHS suite: often strong.
-Fabora RAMS: revision control is built into the RAMS record and issue workflow.
+Templates: filenames and discipline.
+Generic software: usually better than that.
+EHS suite: often strong, inside a portal.
+Fabora RAMS: revision control built into the record, branded PDF export and share links after review.

-Templates: usually cheapest.
-Generic RAMS software: varies by subscription.
-Full EHS suite: usually higher cost.
-Fabora RAMS: includes a Free plan and a Pro plan from £24.99/month for regular RAMS creation.
+Templates: cheapest up front.
+Generic software: varies by subscription.
+EHS suite: usually the priciest.
+Fabora RAMS: browser-based on desktop, tablet and mobile, with a Free plan and Pro at £24.99/month.

 Templates

-Templates still have a place.
-The question is whether they are enough for the volume and complexity of your steelwork RAMS.
+Templates still earn their place.
+The real question is whether they keep up with the volume and the detail of your steelwork RAMS.

-Templates can be cheap, familiar, quick for occasional jobs, and easy to adapt if the business has a strong internal review process and the person editing them knows the work well.
+Cheap, familiar, quick for the odd job, and easy to adapt — as long as you've got a solid review process and the person editing actually knows the work.

 Missed job-specific changes

-Similar steelwork jobs can differ on access, permits, hot works, lifting, site interfaces, weather, and nearby trades.
-Copied templates can hide those differences.
+Two similar steelwork jobs can differ on access, permits, hot works, lifting, weather and who else is on site.
+A copied template papers over exactly those differences.

 Generic software